Singapura cat

-The Singapura, or Kucinta in Singapore, is the smallest breed of cat, noted for its large eyes and ears, ticked coat, and blunt tail.
+The Singapura, or Kucinta in Singapore, is noted for its large eyes and ears, ticked coat, and blunt tail.
+The majority of breed associations consider the Singapura to be the lightest and shortest pedigreed breed of cat.
 Reportedly established from three "drain cats" imported from Singapore in the 1970s, it was later revealed that the cats were originally sent to Singapore from the United States before being exported back to the US.
 Investigations by the Cat Fanciers' Association (CFA) concluded that no wrongdoing had occurred and the Singapura kept its status as a natural breed.

 History

 Foundation

 In 1975, after working in Singapore, Tommy and Hal Meadow returned to the US with what they say were three local brown-ticked cats.
 These three cats, a pair of male and female kittens from the same litter and another young female, were the foundation used to establish the Singapura.
 The breed takes its name from the Malay name for Singapore.
 In 1981 a breeder visited Singapore and chanced upon a cat fitting the profile of the Singapura (with the exception of the tail) in the local Society for the Prevention of Cruelty to Animals.
 The cat was imported to the US and adopted into the breeding program.